marijnh/Eloquent-JavaScript/16_game.md

 {{index "map method"}}

-To create these arrays we map over the rows, and then over their content.
+To create these arrays, we map over the rows and then over their content.
 Remember that `map` passes the array index as a second argument to the mapping function, which tells us the the x- and y-coordinates of a given character.
-Positions in the game will be stored as pairs of coordinates, with the top left being 0,0, and each background square being 1 unit high and wide.
+Positions in the game will be stored as pairs of coordinates, with the top left being 0,0 and each background square being 1 unit high and wide.

 {{index "static method"}}